-- For the sauce, melt the butter over medium heat.
-Add flour and whisk until all of the butter is absorbed (it will smell like bread).
+For the sauce, melt the butter over medium heat.
+Add flour and whisk until all of the butter is absorbed (about 30 seconds).
 Add milk gradually and whisk it all together quickly so the flour dissolves.
 Slice the cheese into small chunks then add to the sauce.
 Add the jalapeno and beer and continue to stir until the beer is completely incorporated.

 Remove the chicken from the oven.
 Layer the broccoli on top then pour the cheese sauce over it all.
 Cook at 350 degrees for 15-20 minutes or until cheese is bubbly.